sqlity-net/dataplatform-devops-exercises/spawn/README.md

 You will use Gitpod to create a temporary development environment.
 In that development environment, you will authenticate to Spawn, onboard, and then generate a token.
 That token must be saved as a repository secret in your GitHub repo.

-1. In a new tab in your browser, open this link https://gitpod.io/#https://github.com/sqlity-net/dataplatform-devops-exercises
+1. In a new tab or browser window, open this url `https://gitpod.io/#https://github.com/sqlity-net/dataplatform-devops-exercises`
    |gitpod link|
    |-|
    |![image](https://user-images.githubusercontent.com/298017/117911689-377d2700-b2ac-11eb-9d07-58bc6c39cdff.png)|
    ||

-1. Click on "Continue with GitHub"
+1. Login by clicking on "Continue with GitHub"
    |gitpod login|
    |-|
    |![image](https://user-images.githubusercontent.com/298017/117911925-93e04680-b2ac-11eb-88a7-b7d75c44b9b0.png)|